MarketSquare/SSHLibrary/INSTALL.rst

     pip install robotframework-sshlibrary

 A benefit of pip is that it installs dependencies automatically.
-Notice that `on Windows`_ you should still install PyCrypto manually first.

 Using source distribution
 -------------------------